 Bug bites can cause more than discomfort.
 They can also spread diseases which come with their own risks.
 Take these steps to reduce your exposure to bug bites:

+Anyone experiencing one or more of the symptoms listed above in the “What are the symptoms of a bug bite?” section should seek treatment from a physician to prevent the infection from spreading.
 Get immediate medical attention if a bug bite causes a severe reaction.
 Severe reactions often require prescription medication or treatment by a physician.
 If the bite is not serious, ease the discomfort with these basic remedies:

 Your Preferred Center